 If you have a lot of products in a few categories, then BigCommerce is the stronger option.
-For fewer products in more or multiple categories then Shopify has the better rules.
+For fewer products in more or multiple categories then Shopify has better rules.
 Neither of which is a good reason to choose one over the other though in my opinion.

 Simplicity is best and choosing the easiest and simplest way to get things done is better than invoking a complex rule set.
-If you have a bigger store to manage then the advanced product tools available in BigCommerce will serve you better.
+If you have a bigger store to manage then the advanced productivity tools available in BigCommerce will serve you better.

 Both BigCommerce and Shopify have UK support numbers as well as 24/7 support services via live chat and email.
 There is nothing to choose between them.